top of page

 © Leah Kelley | Pexels

-Teachers embracing CRT
+Teachers Embracing CRT

 Teachers who embrace CRT principles are at the forefront of creating inclusive classrooms where all students feel heard, valued, and respected.
 They understand that systemic racism is a reality, and by acknowledging it and addressing it in their teaching methods, they foster an environment that promotes empathy, inclusivity, and cultural understanding.
 In no way does acknowledging that racism exists and that our institutions have been built upon them equate to intentionally making people feel guilty for the actions of their forefathers or feeling less proud to be a citizen.
 Instead, it empowers people to right the wrongs of the past and make their country better than it ever was.